prantlf/karma-failure-snapshots/README.md

       ...
     })

 The automatic snapshot taking is using the `afterEach` hook of the particular unit test framework.
-If you implement this hook and perform a page clean-up, which would remove content important for inspection, the snapshot will be taken after your clean-up and thus not useful:
+If you implement this hook and perform a page clean-up, which would remove content important for inspection, the snapshot will be taken after your clean-up and thus not be useful:

     describe('test suite', function () {
       beforeEach(function () {